Example: [Collected via e-mail, November 2009]

 Instead, material from both those venues state that restaurant goers should tip at least 15%.
 While we've yet to locate a video clip or news report of Oprah herself instructing the audience to pony up with 15% or better, there are examples of invited guests on her show or columnists in her magazine saying exactly that.

 Waiters are paid wages well below the minimum wage — as little as $2.15 an hour in some states — with the expectation that they will earn the majority of their income through tips.
-In addition, some restaurants require waiters to pay around 20 to 30 percent of their tips to food runners, hostesses and bartenders.
+In addition, some restaurants require waiters to pay around 20 to

 "If you don't tip, then that person doesn't get paid," Steven says.
 "Literally."